rhombus-dev-team/particl-core/doc/README.md

 ### macOS

-Drag Particl Core to your applications folder, and then run Particl Core.
+Drag Rhombus Core to your applications folder, and then run Rhombus Core.

 ### Need Help?

-* See the documentation at the [Particl Wiki](https://rhombus.wiki/start) for help and more information.
+* See the documentation at the [Rhombus Wiki](https://rhombus.wiki/start) for help and more information.
 * Ask for help on [#rhombus](https://riot.im/app/#/room/#rhombus:matrix.org) on Riot.
 * Ask for help on [Discord](https://discord.me/rhombus).

 Building
 ---------------------
-The following are developer notes on how to build Particl Core on your native platform.
+The following are developer notes on how to build Rhombus Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)